12 FAM 000

 Tier 2 (T2) investigation: An investigation conducted for non-sensitive positions designated as moderate risk public trust, using Standard Form 85P, or its successor form.

-Top Secret-cleared U.S. citizen: A citizen of the United States who has undergone a background investigation by an authorized U.S. Government Agency and been issued a Top Secret security clearance, in accordance with Executive Orders 13526, and implementing guidelines and standards published in 32 CFR 147.
+Top Secret-cleared U.S. citizen: A citizen of the United States who has undergone a background investigation by an authorized U.S. Government Agency and been issued a Top Secret security clearance, in accordance with Executive Orders 12968, as amended, and implementing guidelines and standards issued by the Security Executive Agent.

 Treated conference room (TCR): A shielded enclosure that provides acoustic and electromagnetic attenuation protection.